| tadyatha om gate gate paragate parasamgate bodhi svaha |

 As the mere transmitter of the information, are we readers responsible for giving good readings?

-Yes, I think we are.
+Yes, It is likely that we are.

 We are responsible for aligning with the higher powers, seeking counsel from them, and silently dedicating each reading as a holy offering to those who guide us.